-If a staff person suspects that a camper or fellow staff member has suffered abuse or neglect, the director or a head counselor must be informed.
-This information will be documented in the nurse's log and reviewed by the nurse and the director.
+If a staff person suspects that a camper or fellow staff member has suffered abuse or neglect, the Director or a Division Leader must be informed.
+This information will be documented in the nurse's log and reviewed by the nurse and the Director.
 Suspected child abuse or neglect will be reported to the DCF Child Abuse Hotline as soon as practicable but not later than 12 hours after the mandated reporter has reasonable cause to suspect that a child has been abused or neglected or placed in imminent risk of serious harm; 1-800-842-2288.

-After an oral report is filed, the director will follow regulations as outlined in the Statutes and Regulations for Youth Camp Licensing.
+After an oral report is filed, the Director will follow regulations as outlined in the Statutes and Regulations for Youth Camp Licensing.
 Definitions of child abuse are in the state regulations.
 The regulations are on file in the camp office.